-I'm a visual artist that works with installations, sculptures and drawings that explore and play with themes of social conditioning, creating my own “otherworldly” toy and doll imagery.
+I'm a visual artist that creates installations, sculptures and drawings looking at the world of feelings, through toys-doll imagery.
 My work celebrates colour and curves, and works on different levels, from sardonic humour and gentle critique to simple objects of visual pleasure and exuberance.

 This is an